Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Connect your Bluetooth Headset to your source device before trying to select multiple outputs to avoid issues with your sound settings.

 When determining the best method for your device, you will need to consider whether you have Bluetooth capabilities or not.
+But, you’re already ahead if your speaker has Bluetooth, like the one in our G-Project G-Drop speaker review.
 Additionally, you must access your settings menu on your source device using a mouse, trackpad, or remote.
 To increase your comfort while listening, learn how to put earpads on headphones.

 Connect your Bluetooth Headset to the TV.